Walter Hill (garden curator)

-Walter Hill (1819–1904) was the first curator of the Brisbane Botanic Gardens at Gardens Point in Brisbane, Australia.
+Walter Hill (1819–1904) was a Scottish-born Australian botanist and horticulturalist, and first curator of the Brisbane Botanic Gardens at Gardens Point in Brisbane, Australia.

 Personal life

 Walter Hill was born at Scotsdyke, Dumfriesshire, Scotland, on 31 December 1819, the son of David Hill and Elizabeth Beattie.
-Scotsdyke is virtually on the border of England and Scotland and is presumably a reference to the moat about 1 km south of the village of Canobie (now spelled Canonbie).
+Scotsdyke is virtually on the border of England and Scotland, and is presumably a reference to the moat about 1 km south of the village of Canobie (now spelled Canonbie).

 Hill married Jane Smith, the daughter of John Smith and Jane Brunton, on 16 September 1849 at Holy Trinity Brompton Church, Middlesex, England.
 They had a daughter Ann (born 25 April 1850 in England, died 1 November 1871 in Brisbane).